yunusserhat/Github/content/authors/admin/_index.md

     - course: BSc in Business Administration
       institution: Anadolu University
       year: 2011
-email: y.bicakci@ucl.ac.uk
+email: yunusserhat@yunusserhat.com
 superuser: true
 highlight_name: true
 ---

-I am a Visiting Postdoctoral Researcher at the [Jill Dando Institute of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute) at [University College London](http://www.ucl.ac.uk) and an Assistant Professor at the [Vocational School of Social Sciences](http://sbmyo.marmara.edu.tr) at [Marmara University](http://www.marmara.edu.tr).

-My research focuses on criminology, big data, machine learning, natural language processing, and spatial-temporal predictions.
-I am particularly interested in data science, big data, artificial intelligence, information systems, criminology, geospatial analysis, and football.
-My ultimate goal is to use machine learning, deep learning, data science, and various analytics and visualization tools such as Python, R, and SQL to solve challenging real-world problems.
+As a researcher with a PhD, I specialise in leveraging big data, machine learning, deep learning, and computer vision to address complex challenges across various domains.
+My work is driven by the transformative potential of data science and AI, particularly Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs), to develop innovative solutions.
+Proficient in Python, R, and SQL, I also have a strong interest in Geographic Information Systems (GIS) for spatial analysis.
+Currently, I am focused on integrating geoinformation and computer vision with LLMs and MLLMs to push the boundaries of AI capabilities.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/yunusserhatbicakci_phd_cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}} or {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.